Noroviruses: Highly contagious, really disgusting – DW – 01/02/2025

 Where does the virus come from?

-Noroviruses always develop inside the human: They multiply in the gastrointestinal tract and get distributed by droplet and contact infection – through the stool or the vomit.
+Noroviruses always develop inside the human body.
+They multiply in the gastrointestinal tract and get distributed by droplet and contact infection, via stool or vomit.

 The smallest traces are sufficient to infect a healthy person: 10 to 100 virus particles are enough.